 Let’s Prioritize and Modernize our Buses

 In July 2016, the Bus Turnaround Coalition released a report, Turnaround: Fixing New York City’s Buses, which highlighted current issues bus riders face and featured recommendations to make buses a reliable transit option.
-But now we need your help: share your bus stories with us and sign our petition for better buses!
+But now we need your help: share your bus woes with us and sign our petition for better buses!